This section describes locking information as exposed by the

 Performance Schema tables enable you to monitor

 InnoDB transactions and diagnose potential

-INFORMATION_SCHEMAtable contains information about every transaction currently executing inside
+INFORMATION_SCHEMAtable provides information about every transaction currently executing inside

 InnoDB, including the transaction state (for example, whether it is running or waiting for a lock), when the transaction started, and the particular SQL statement the transaction is executing.

 data_locks: This Performance Schema table contains a row for each hold lock and each lock request that is blocked waiting for a held lock to be released:

 There is one row for each held lock, whatever the state of the transaction that holds the lock (